 CMA is also the highest award offered by the National Association of Jewelry Appraisers.
 To receive it, one must have at least seven years of appraisal experience, take the NAJA appraisal studies course, pass a comprehensive theory and practical appraisal examination, and have a NAJA or AGA Certified Gem Laboratory.

 GB/T 16553 is an example of an alphanumerical code used to represent the Gem Testing standards.
-We will be sharing what each code represents to help you understand what are the respective industrial standards these codes are representing.
-I'll be attaching a link below for some optional extra reading.
+We will be sharing what each code represents to help you understand what are the respective industrial standards that the code entails.

 |GB/T 16552||Gem - Testing|